 First of all, it must be noted that not all vaccines should be avoided.

-It turns out, not all vets are aware of the serious dangers vaccines can cause to dogs.
+It turns out that not all vets are aware of the severe dangers vaccines can cause to dogs.

 How to Prevent Over-Vaccination in Dogs